RPigott/mc-tools/README.md

 ## Minecraft Tools
 Some basic utilities for managing the minecraft server.
+Need jq.